Social Media & Electronic Communication Policy

 Parish Council email

-The email account is monitored mainly during office hours, Monday to Friday, and we aim to reply to all questions sent as soon as we can.
+The email accounts are monitored mainly during office hours, Monday to Friday, and we aim to reply to all questions sent as soon as we can.
 An ‘out of office’ message should be used when appropriate.

 The Clerk is responsible for dealing with email received and passing on any relevant mail to members or external agencies for information and/or action.
 All communications on behalf of the Council will usually come from the Clerk, and/or otherwise will always be copied to the Clerk.
-All new Emails requiring data to be passed on, will be followed up with a Data Consent Form for completion before action is taken with that correspondence.
+All new Emails requiring data to be passed on, permission will be sought first or will be followed up with a Data Consent Form for completion before action is taken with that correspondence.

 Individual Councillors are at liberty to communicate directly with parishioners in relation to their own personal views, if appropriate, copy to the Clerk.
-NB any emails copied to the Clerk become official and will be subject to the Freedom of Information Act.
+NB all emails sent from Councillors’ official westbergholt-pc.gov.uk email addresses are automatically copied to the Clerk, these are classed as official and will be subject to the Freedom of Information Act.

 These procedures will ensure that a complete and proper record of all correspondence is kept.